Iowa vs. Northwestern NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Iowa and its opponents have combined to put up more than 40.5 points in three of eight games this season.
+- Iowa has combined with its opponents to score more than 40.5 points in three of eight games this season.

-- Saturday's total is 3.9 points lower than the two team's combined 44.4 points per game average.

-- The 43.2 points per game these two squads have allowed their opponents to score this season are 2.7 more than the 40.5 over/under in this contest.
+- The two teams combine to score 44.4 points per game, 3.9 more than the over/under in this contest.

-- The Hawkeyes and their opponents have scored an average of 44.7 points per game in 2021, 4.2 more than Saturday's total.

-- In 2021, games involving the Wildcats have averaged a total of 47.5 points, 7.0 more than the set over/under in this contest.
+- These two squads surrender a combined 43.2 points per game, 2.7 more than this contest's over/under.

+- The 47.5 PPG average total in Wildcats games this season is 7.0 points more than this game's over/under.

 Iowa Stats and Trends

-- This season, the Hawkeyes have one against the spread win in two games as a favorite of 12 points or more.
+- Iowa has played eight games, with five wins against the spread.

-- Iowa's games this year have hit the over two times in eight opportunities (25%).
+- Iowa's games this year have hit the over on two of eight set point totals (25%).

-- Iowa is 3-0 against the spread and 3-0 overall this season when the team puts up more than 27.1 points.
+- Iowa is 3-0 against the spread and 3-0 overall in games when it records more than 27.1 points.

 - The Hawkeyes have 12 turnovers this season, equal to the number of takeaways for the Wildcats.